MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-ALAR.md

 ### initrd

-This action can be used to fix either a corrupt initrd/initramfs or if it got incorrectly created.
+This action can be used to fix an initrd/initramfs which is either corrupted or incorrectly created.

-To get it created correct the modules `hv_vmbus`, `hv_netvsc`, `hv_storvsc` are added to the image.
+To get the initrd/initramfs created correctly, add the modules `hv_vmbus`, `hv_netvsc`, and `hv_storvsc` to the image.

 Initrd-related startup problems can appear as the following logged symptoms.